-Tender pieces of beef slow-roasted with onions in a barbecue-infused sauce.
-This Barbecue Beef Stew will warm your soul on a cold wintery day.
+Barbecue Beef Stew - tender pieces of beef slow-roasted with onions in a barbecue-based sauce.
+This stew is certain to warm your soul on a cold day.

 It was cold and rainy last weekend; raw and gloomy outside.
 Days like this call for a cozy fire and a soul-warming meal.
 Barbecue Beef Stew fits the bill perfectly.
 Pieces of beef chuck and onions are slow-roasted in a barbecue-infused sauce and served over a bed of rice.
 Comforting, savory, and delicious!

 This recipe evolved from the fact that I'm really not a traditional beef stew person.
 The addition of carrots and potatoes isn't something I crave.
 But, I love the flavor and aroma of beef and onions sauteing.
 Add in a flavor-boosted sauce, and this says comfort food to me!

 I like the simplicity of beef and onions together.
 But, it is the sauce that makes this dish sing.
 The sauce is spiked with barbecue sauce and fresh herbs.
 I use a barbecue sauce with a hoisin, soy, and dijon base - a great depth of flavor and not overly sweet.
 The barbecue sauce takes this dish to another level for me.
 I love this barbecue sauce recipe.
 Once I discovered this recipe, I have only made this sauce.
 However, any homemade or bottled sauce can be used.
 Use a sauce that has a flavor profile you like - whether it is sweet or spicy or smoky.
 The final dish will impart those flavors.

 For the fresh herbs, I used bay, rosemary, and thyme, but I have also used fresh oregano before.
 Use whatever herbs you like or use up what you have on hand.